+2.2.
 Occupational Health and Safety Management.
-The processor has

-- A formal and documented system for identifying, managing and reducing OHS hazards at the operating site. - A properly-qualified nurse or doctor covering all operating shifts where required by law. - Employee rest areas where required by law. - A Health and Safety Committee, comprised of management representatives and workers.
+- 2.2.1.
+A formal and documented system for identifying, managing and reducing OHS hazards at the operating site. - 2.2.2.
+A properly-qualified nurse or doctor covering all operating shifts where required by law. - 2.2.3.
+Employee rest areas where required by law. - 2.2.4.
+A Health and Safety Committee, comprised of management representatives and workers.
 Unless otherwise specified by law, at least one worker member(s) on the Committee shall be by recognized trade union(s) representative(s), if they choose to serve.
 In cases where the union(s) does not appoint a representative or the organization is not unionized, workers shall appoint a representative(s) as they deem appropriate.
 Its decisions shall be effectively communicated to all personnel.
-The Committee shall be trained and retrained periodically in order to be competently committed to continually improving the health and safety conditions in the workplace.
+The Committee shall be trained and retrained periodically in order to be competently com- mitted to continually improving the health and safety conditions in the workplace.
 It shall conduct formal, periodic occupational health and safety risk assessments to identify and then address current and potential health and safety hazards.
-Records of these assessments and corrective and preventive actions taken shall be kept. - A process to ensure personnel with OHS management responsibilities have/maintain relevant training and education related to their duties.
+Records of these assessments and corrective and preventive actions taken shall be kept. - 2.2.5.
+A process to ensure personnel with OHS management responsibilities have/maintain relevant training and education related to their duties.

+2.3.
 Hazard Identification.

-The processor has identified and documented the OHS exposures - including industrial hygiene - to employees, contractors and visitors appropriate for the task, activities or purpose of the individual.
+- 2.3.1.
+The processor has identified and documented the OHS exposures including industrial hygiene to employees, contractors and visitors appropriate for the task, activities or purpose of the individual.
 Hazards may include:

-- · Chemical,
+- Chemical,

 - Biological,

 - Physical,

 - Electrical,

 - Fire,

 - Environmental (temperature, lighting, ventilation).

+- 2.3.2.
+The hazard identification includes a gender-based approach where hazards encountered by women are specifically accounted for and addressed, such as (the list is not exhaustive):

+- Physical hazards (sick building syndrome, dust exposure of pregnant women),

+- Chemical hazards (exposure to solvents),

+- Biological hazards,

+- · Psychological hazards.

+2.4.
 Technical OHS Data and Supporting Information.

+2.4.1.
 Technical OHS information relied on by a processor must be produced through means that are credible, reliable and valid for the specific purpose.
-For example, engineering calculations must be performed by qualified engineers, laboratory analyses must be done by qualified labs and medical assessments must be performed by qualified medical professionals.
+For example, engineering calculations must be per- formed by qualified engineers, laboratory analyses must be done by qualified labs and medical assessments must be performed by qualified medical professionals.

+2.5.
 Personal Protective Equipment (PPE).

 Based on the job safety assessments and hazard identification, the processor

-- Makes appropriate PPE available to employees, contractors and visitors at no cost. - Ensures inventories of PPE are adequate. - Ensures PPE is stored in sanitary conditions. - Trains employees, contractors and visitors on proper use and fit of PPE as appropriate to their function in the workplace. - Monitors proper use of PPE by employees, contractors and visitors.
+- 2.5.1.
+Makes appropriate PPE available to employees, contractors and visitors at no cost. - 2.5.2.
+Ensures inventories of PPE are adequate. - 2.5.3.
+Ensures PPE is stored in sanitary conditions. - 2.5.4.
+Trains employees, contractors and visitors on proper use and fit of PPE as appropriate to their function in the workplace. - 2.5.5.
+Monitors proper use of PPE by employees, contractors and visitors.

+2.6.
 Emergency Response/Egress.
-The processor

-- Has a documented evaluation of the site/operations for emergency response/egress needs. - Has emergency exits that are appropriate in number, location, adequacy. - Ensures emergency exits are maintained in an unlocked, operating and unobstructed condition. - Ensures emergency pathway lighting and signage are adequate, tested, operating and in the appropriate language(s) for the work force. - Trains employees, contractors and visitors on emergency response and egress requirements, including conducting drills. - Has established and documented arrangements in place with emergency response authorities such as fire responders, law enforcement and hospitals/doctors.
+- 2.6.1.
+Has a documented evaluation of the site/operations for emergency response/egress needs. - 2.6.2.
+Has emergency exits that are appropriate in number, location, adequacy. - 2.6.3.
+Ensures emergency exits are maintained in an unlocked, operating and unobstructed condition. - 2.6.4.
+Ensures emergency pathway lighting and signage are adequate, tested, operating and in the appropriate language(s) for the work force. - 2.6.5.
+Trains employees, contractors and visitors on emergency response and egress requirements, including conducting drills. - 2.6.6.
+Has established and documented arrangements in place with emergency response authorities such as fire responders, law enforcement and hospitals/doctors.